MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 ## Auto-claim policy enabled by default
 To simplify license management for administrators, in tenants with Managed Environments, auto-claim policies don't require manual activation by admins.
 Auto-claim policies are automatically created.
 Starting from April 15th 2024, a license auto-claim policy for Power Automate, will be created in the Microsoft 365 admin center for tenants who are currently using managed environments.
-Under this policy, the Power Automate premium or per user plan (legacy) license will be automatically assigned to users that requires it if it is available in your tenant.
+Under this policy, the Power Automate premium or per user plan (legacy) license will be automatically assigned to users that requires it if it's available in your tenant.

-By default, this policy will be applied to users in managed environments.
+By default, this policy is applied to users in managed environments.
 However, admins can choose to extend this policy to apply to standard environments as well via a setting in the Power Platform admin center.

 ### Can administrators update the policy?